-Argument Number Three: Only you can Prevent Unwanted Pregnancies
+Point Number Three: Only you can Prevent Unwanted Pregnancies

 Valerie ends with a call for us to be proactive if we want to see abortions stop.
 We can do that in two ways.
 First, we can make sure people have adequate access to contraceptives.
-Second, we can make sure everyone’s needs are taken care of.
+Second, we can make sure everyone’s needs are taken care of.9

 Response: Hearty Agreement.

 I also believe that we should care for the mothers and their children.
 This is what the Epistle of James says that pure religion is in James 1:27.
-But it’s not a zero sum game where either we help the families, or we allow them to kill their children.
+But it’s not a zero-sum game where either we help the families, or we allow them to kill their children.
 We still wouldn’t allow families to kill their born children because others are not helping them.
 And it still doesn’t solve the problem of poverty and single parenthood which are the real issues we should be addressing.

 In this article, I proved Valerie’s three main arguments for justifying abortion through the miscarriages we have seen happening in the animal world are not analogous to abortion.
 I have demonstrated that she has not given a solid justification for why it is okay to kill an unborn child in the scenarios she covers but not a born child.
-Additionally, I’ve shown that her call to action at the end still does not deal with the pro-life community.
+Additionally, I’ve shown that her call to action at the end still does not deal with the pro-life advocate’s arguments.

 So what can we learn from the caribou and orcas on this subject?
 Not that it’s moral.
 Not that the unborn are not human beings worthy of life.
-Rather, that abortions are bad, a sign that things are not the way they should be, and that we should be working to change those conditions, not encouraging more tragic events.
+Rather, we see that abortions are bad, a sign that things are not the way they should be, and that we should be working to change those conditions, not encouraging more tragic events.